Skip to content

 Pure functions are easier to read and debug than their impure alternatives.

-Pure functions are so readable because they are solely dependent on themselves—they neither affect nor are they impacted by external states.
+Pure functions are readable because they are solely dependent on themselves—they neither affect nor are they impacted by external states.

 Important Stuff to Know about Pure Functions

-Info 1: You can clone an external state into a pure function
+You can clone an external state into a pure function

 Cloning an external state into a pure function does not make the function impure.